 Wait, what did he just say?

-I can’t blame Schumacher for the toys, because he didn’t order them to be made.
+I can’t blame Schumacher for the toys because he didn’t order them to be made.
 He did go on to admit that yes, he agreed with it.
-Now imagine if you were in his shoes, had just been hired to direct this movie and you heard a studio exec say: “Oh yeah, by the way, we want this new movie to be ’more toyetic’.
-Here’s the toy company to take over design”.
-Apparently the director later apologized for the toy placements in the movie!
+Now imagine if you were in his shoes, had just been hired to direct this movie and you heard a studio exec say, “Oh yeah, by the way, we want this new movie to be ’more toyetic’.
+Here’s the toy company”.
+Apparently Schumacher later apologized for the toy placements in the movie!

-How do you make a Batman (need to make that clear for all of you) film like that in less than two years and make it successful?
+One question.
+How do you make a Batman film with this sort of process in less than two years and make it successful?
 No sane person probably knew the answer to such a statement at the time.
 However, clueless or not, the crew went on with it.

-Kenner, the toy company of STAR WARS fame, was making the toys for this film.
-According to Macgregor-Scott, during designing for the film “[The design team]…[let Kenner] be involved with how [Batman’s tech] was going to [look].”
+Kenner, the company of STAR WARS fame made the toys.
+According to Macgregor-Scott, during production “[The design team]…[let Kenner] be involved with how [Batman’s tech] was going to [look].”
 That explains why so many costumes and gadgets in the finished film look like huge, detailed toys!
 It’s because they technically are.

-Maybe Chris O’Donnell summed the toy thing up best: “…I felt like I was filming a toy commercial.”
+Maybe Chris O’Donnell summed the toy thing up best, “…I felt like I was filming a toy commercial.”
 Well, you weren’t wrong there, Chris.
 That is exactly what you were filming.
-A film that is so based around toys…how could that film be successful and promote itself to mainstream audiences, much less kids?
+A film that is so based around toys.
+How could it be successful and promote itself to mainstream audiences, much less adults?
 To even make it work, you would have to include the actual toys and then use the said toys as they would be used in both the film and the real world!
 Who would really use a B and R grappling hook?
 This is yet another reason why Batman and Robin does not work as a theatrical superhero film!

 So, Warner Bros.…you’re a great movie company, but this film has to be the lowest of the low you people have ever gotten.
 You are the reason this movie happened Warner; you yes, you are (again) the ones to blame for this movie.
 Write it in your historical anthology someday as one of your moments of shame.

-Okay, now since I’m done with blaming people, I want to go into a few quick sections about the designs of costumes, vehicles and a couple of other film-related topics.
+Since I’m done blaming people, I want to go into a few quick sections about the designs of costumes, vehicles and a couple of other film-related topics.
 First up is costume design.
 Some of these designs were controversial, others looked stupid, but a few were not all that bad.

 The villain’s suits, to sum them up, were toyetic in every sense of the word.
 Not much to talk about here.
-Mr. Freeze’s suit looked too big and bulky to even walk in, Bane looked plain stupid considering the source material available, and Ivy’s red suit…when did she wear red again?
+Mr. Freeze’s suit looked too big and bulky to even walk in correctly, Bane looked plain stupid considering the source material, and Ivy’s red suit…when did she wear red again?
 Now in green, she looks a little more like Poison Ivy, but red?
 Really?
 No villain suit looked movie capable, but all looked very toy capable.

 First we have Mr. Freeze’s truck/van/rocket/portable freeze gun/battering ram/whatever else you want to call it.
 Talk about an instant toy.
-This thing has all the play features of a toy vehicle built right into it, and we see just about every one of them in use at some point during the movie!
+This thing has all the play features built right into it, and we see just about every one of them in use at some point during the movie!
 Next is Robin’s cycle, which isn’t terrible, but it’s not the greatest looking motorcycle I’ve ever seen.
 At least the color scheme matches!
-The other two things Robin and Batgirl were riding on towards the film’s end have no comment from me, except, a motorcycle on ice?
+The other two things Robin and Batgirl were riding on towards the film’s end have no comment from me except, a motorcycle on solid ice?
+Really?

 Now onto the Batmobile!
 This version of the classic car is very long with some nice styling.
 It’s an open cockpit design and it looks similar to an old roadster.
-All of these things are good and add to the car’s legacy (whatever it has left) and its toy appeal.
+All of these things are good and add to the car’s toy appeal and its legacy (whatever it has left).
 Here are the problems.
-It has a lack of any offensive firepower or unique gadgetry to speak of (besides a video communicator and a motorcycle disable system), it’s too flashy, there is way too much internal neon, and the turbine in the front is just plain stupid!
+It has a lack of any offensive firepower or unique gadgetry to speak of (besides a video communicator and a motorcycle disable system), it’s too flashy, there’s too much internal neon, and the turbine in the front is just plain stupid!
 What is that thing’s function and why, oh why does it look so similar to a disco ball??

-Let’s talk about set/production design.
+Let’s talk about production design.
 In the classic first film, the sets were very dark, gritty, gothic, and believable, and the same was true for the second one.
 When Shoemaker came aboard, he changed things completely.
 In Forever the lights were more in number and neon was everywhere.
 Even the Batcave was full of blue illuminating lights!
-However, there were still some dark scenes and spots in the film, so the lighting worked as a balancing effect most of the time, brightening up the movie without overpowering it all the time.
+However, there were still some dark scenes and spots in the film, so the lighting worked as a balancing effect or as a way to show sets off.
+It was flashy without being campy.

 In this film, however, Joel and Co. go all out.
-To start with, the Batcave is lit with neon and laser lights (huh?), spotlights are everywhere, and every other surface in the entire movie seems to have color!
+To start with, the Batcave is lit with neon and laser lights, spotlights are everywhere, and every other surface in the entire movie seems to have color!
 These colors include (but are not limited to) blue, purple, red, blue, green, blue, neon green, or white.
 So to sum it up, the film is very flashy.
-Not strobe light flashy (thank goodness) but just annoying.
+Not strobe light flashy (thank goodness) but annoying flashy.
 Again, it’s supposed to be a Batman film.
 You fill in the rest.

 One more thing we have to talk about is the musical score for the film.
 Like Batman Forever, Elliot Goldenthal composed the score, starting work on it before the film was even shot.
-Overall, it’s a poor Batman/superhero score but fairly decent as a standalone score if you can handle Goldenthal’s composing style.
-That style happens to include keyboards, bongo drums, and electric guitars.
-Again, it’s still a decent enough standalone score, and one you may want to check out.
+Overall, it’s underrated.
+Please see my post “Score review: Batman Forever/Batman and Robin” for my full thoughts.

 Okay, so that wasn’t the last thing to talk about.
 I am sure all of you are by now asking where in Gotham it is so I’m finally going to mention it!